 More images of King Of Air Plants

 Tillandsia xerographica is a slow-growing, xerophytic epiphyte.
 Because of its full and striking shape, it is a favourite among florists and designers in tablescapes, floral arrangements, and even wedding bouquets.
-Their impressive size and spherical shape have even inspired brides to use them on their own as a simple, modern alternative to a full bouquet.
-It typically grows to around 90cm tall and wide, producing light green to silver-grey, linear foliage which curves backwards.
+The impressive size and spherical shape have even inspired brides to use the King Of Air Plants on their own as a simple, modern alternative to a full bouquet.
+Tillandsia xerographica typically grows to around 90cm tall and wide, producing light green to silver-grey, linear foliage which curves backwards.
 Flowers are arranged on spikes, these are approximately 40cm tall and the flowers are tubular and coloured red-purple.
 These are surrounded by modified leaves known as bracts, they are coloured green in this species.

 Generally problem free